 Support for legacy OpenSSH SCP in Tectia Server is not implemented via the SFTP subsystem but using a command called scp1-compatsrv.
-When a client uses OpenSSH SCP to connect to Tectia Server, the umask setting does not apply.
+When a client uses OpenSSH version 8 or older SCP to connect to Tectia Server, the umask setting does not apply.